Fines and Fees Reporting Act

-“Taxation by citation” threatens community trust in local governments, which can have disastrous consequences.
+“Taxation by citation” threatens trust in local governments, which can have disastrous consequences.
 Following the 2014 death of Michael Brown in Ferguson, Missouri, the U.S. Department of Justice found the city targeted minorities to raise revenue.
 This led to general “distrust and resentment” of government that ultimately led to the unrest that caused personal injuries and $5 million in property damage.

 What can state legislators do?